Come, share the gifts of God with us,

 Saturday

-Sunday - Fourth Sunday of Easter
+Sunday - Day of Pentecost

 10:30 a.m.
 Holy Communion, Sunday School

 11:15 a.m.
-Fellowship Hour
+Fellowship Hour - Birthday Sunday

 Worship

-We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month, April 7 and 21, and festivals.
-Other Sundays are Service of the Word, April 14, and Worship with the Band, April 28.
+We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month, May 5 and 19, and festivals.
+Other Sundays are Service of the Word, May 12, and Worship with the Band, May 26.

 As we meet, we record the services.
 They are uploaded later on Sunday to our YouTube channel, ‘Our Saviour’s Lutheran Church of Thunder Bay’.